 Since this fermented solution (called wort or wash) contains some nasties, you want to remove any potentially harmful compounds and also condense the alcohol to obtain the desired alcohol level of the rum.

-- Clean and sanitize the still.
+- Clean the still.
 Sterilizing isn’t too important since you’ll be boiling the wash, but cleaning is crucial as anything foreign in there will impart unwanted flavors on your final sprits. – so make sure that you do this prior to using the still.